buywitheze-droid/sticker-maker/replit.md

   - Enhanced cropping algorithm to detect and remove ALL background padding automatically
   - Updated preview to show images with zero empty space around actual content
   - Improved content detection with anti-aliasing support for precise boundary detection
-  - Enhanced oval and circle boundary tolerance to be 20% closer to image content for tighter fitting
   - Disabled red warning outlines for circle and oval shapes to provide cleaner preview experience
+  - Reverted circle and oval boundary tolerance back to original values for standard fitting

 ## Changelog